mamun1098/consoel/README.md

 #### Install Sage using Composer from your WordPress themes directory (replace your-theme-name below with the name of your theme):
     $ composer create-project roots/sage your-theme-name

+#### To install the latest development version of Sage, add dev-main to the end of the command:
+    $ composer create-project roots/sage your-theme-name dev-main

+## Build assets
+#### You must build theme assets in order to access your site.
+Failing to build the assets will result in the error:
+    The manifest [/path/to/sage/public/manifest.json] cannot be found.

+## Running the first build

 ## Windows users

 WSL is required in order to use Sage.
 Build commands must be ran from a  <a href="https://docs.microsoft.com/en-us/windows/wsl/">WSL environment</a>

-## Using WSL (Windows Subsystem for Linux), you can install Sage using the following command:
+#### Using WSL (Windows Subsystem for Linux), you can install Sage using the following command:

 1. $ sudo apt install composer yarn
 2. $ composer create-project roots/sage your-theme-name